qyynuaa/YouTube-Statistics-Analysis-with-Spark/README.md

 1. How to get the video info from YouTube?

-2. How to analysis the data via spark?
+2. How to analyze the data via spark?

 3. What is the statistics of YouTube videos?